CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 summary: "I finally got around to configuring my tiny Corne-ish Zen r3 keyboard.
           This is a discussion of the advantages, challenges, ease-of-use, etc. of using a 42-key split keyboard.
-It's definitely portable and very useable, but it's not all great."
+It's definitely portable and very useable, but there are some caveats."
 authors: [thomas-e-hansen]
 tags: [keyboards, ergonomics, zmk]
 categories: []